alehander92/gara/README.md

 When you do this, you can use the unpacked values like `Type(value, value)` .
 We even recognize the enum case, so you can do it for variants too.

 we also have function unpackers: `proc name(t: Type): T`.
 This way you can have many unpackers for the same type.
+This is useful , especially if a builtin type already has a default unpacker, and you need a custom one.
 You match passing them as calls with their expected values: `name(res)`

 ```nim